Cheesy Ranch Potato Foil Packs

 Recipe Notes

-- I lightly spray the bottom of the foil before placing any food down.
-Even though the potatoes are lightly coated with olive oil, it’s still good to have a slight bit of a non-stick surface.
+• I lightly spray the bottom of the foil before placing any food down.
+Even though the potatoes are lightly coated with olive oil, it’s still good to have a slightly non-stick surface.

-- If you’re also grilling steak or chicken, you can start the potatoes on the part of the grill that’s not as hot halfway through the main dish cooking process.
+• If you’re also grilling steak or chicken, you can start the potatoes on the less hot part of the grill halfway through the main dish cooking process.

 Commonly Asked Questions